The program introduces the Visa infrastructure to give users greater exposure to digital currencies.

 The first program contemplates the possibility of buying cryptocurrencies with Visa cards operating around the world, with which the product would serve as a direct mechanism for those who wish to acquire digital currencies to do so.

-And the other perspective, already more associated with the products and services managed by fiat, has to do with allowing financial institutions to settle crypto transactions through stablecoins such as USDC.
-These settlements would be a more intermediate bridge between both ecosystems, providing the opening for the use of specific digital currencies without suffering the volatility seen among other market participants.
+The other perspective, already more associated with the products and services managed by fiat, has to do with allowing financial institutions to settle crypto transactions through stablecoins such as USDC.
+These settlements would be an intermediate bridge between both ecosystems, providing the opening for using specific digital currencies without suffering the volatility seen among other market participants.

 Concerning all these possibilities, Kelly stressed that this constitutes a significant advance to legitimize Bitcoin and the crypto world.
 The operation seeks to open spaces for interested consumers to have more substantial contact with these assets in their daily operations.

 It is no secret to anyone that Visa is one of the companies in the traditional sector that have undergone a very radical change in cryptocurrencies.
 There is interest in integrating crypto into its operations model, allowing millions of people to interact more directly with these technologies.